Universal Prompt Optimizer for Safe Text-to-Image Generation: Proposed Framework

 where $i_{x^{'}}$ is the image generated by the T2I model $G$ conditioned on the the modified prompt $x^{'}$ and $f_{Q16}(i_{x^{'}})$ stands for the confidence score that Q16 categorizes this image as inappropriate.
 The -5 and 5 in Eq.~\ref{eq:2} are used because with these coefficients, the reward does not exhibit significant oscillation.

 To ensure that the images generated by the modified prompts still have text alignment with the original prompts, we need to quantify the relevance between the images and the original input prompts.
-Specifically, we compute the CLIP~\cite{radford2021learning} similarity scores to measure how relevant the generated images conditioned on modified prompt $x'$ and the original input prompt $x$ are.
-The resulting alignment score is defined as:
+Specifically, similar to Promptist~\cite{hao2022optimizing}, we calculate the CLIP~\cite{radford2021learning} scores to measure how close the generated images $_{x'}$ conditioned on modified prompt $x'$ and $x'$ are.
+The alignment score can be defined as:

-where $f_{CLIP} (\cdot,\cdot)$ stands for the CLIP similarity function and $i_{x'}$ means the image generated by the T2I model $G$ conditioned on the the modified prompt $x'$.
+where $f_{CLIP} (\cdot,\cdot)$ is CLIP similarity function and $i_{x'}$ denotes the image generated by the T2I model $G$ conditioned on the the modified prompt $x'$.
 The average CLIP Score of SD on I2P is around 0.3.
 However, we found that excessively high text alignment can impair the model's ability to reduce the generation of inappropriate images and lead to very unstable training.
 Hence, we set the maximum reward for text alignment to 0.31 to ensure that while minimizing the possibility of generating inappropriate images, we maintain text alignment as close as possible to the original model.
+Note that we do not calculate the CLIP similarity score based on $i_{x'}$ and original prompt $x$ directly.
+The reason is that our modified prompt during the early training stage remains close to the original prompt while being safer.
+Therefore, utilizing \( x' \) not only enhances training stability but also helps maintain text alignment with the normal part of the original toxic prompt.

 We use $\pi_{\phi}$ to denote the policy model to be trained during Reinforcement Learning (RL) training and $\pi_{SFT}$ to denote the supervised fine-tuned model in Section~\ref{method3.2}.
-To mitigate over-optimization~\cite{ouyang2022training}, we also introduce an additional KL penalty term between $\pi_{\phi}$ and $\pi_{SFT}$ with coefficient $\beta$.
+Following previous methods~\cite{ouyang2022training,hao2022optimizing}, we also use an additional KL penalty term between $\pi_{\phi}$ and $\pi_{SFT}$ with coefficient $\beta$.
 This is to prevent the policy model from producing meaningless prompts in pursuit of higher rewards.

 Combining the aforementioned components, the final reward score is defined as follows: